-The USM's School of Business Internship Program allows students at the graduate, bachelor's and associate's degree level the opportunity to apply classroom learning in area businesses for academic credit.
+The USM's School of Business Internship Program allows students at the graduate and bachelor's level the opportunity to apply classroom learning in area businesses for academic credit.
 The course is a cooperative, supervised work experience involving the student, employer, and a School of Business faculty sponsor.
 Interns work in a field that is aligned with their majors (or minors) in the School of Business.

 What are Some Benefits of Internships?